smansoori87/react-in-action/README.md

 ## EventHandling and Binding
 ### Event Binding
 There are 2 ways of binding the event with components.

-a.
+-a.
 Inside Constructor
-b.
+-b.
 From Event itself

 ```js
 import React from 'react'